jasonsiders/apex-database-layer/docs/DML.md

 ### Validating DML Operations

 Since the `MockDml` class does not actually manipulate records in the database, you cannot use SOQL to retrieve changes.
-Instead, use the included `History` objects to retrieve records that were manipulated by a `MockDml` instance.
+Instead, use the MockDml `History` objects to retrieve records that were manipulated by a `MockDml` instance.

+A `History` object exists for each major DML operation, and are enumerated as `public static final` properties on the `MockDml` class:

+-   `MockDml.CONVERTED`
+-   `MockDml.DELETED`
+-   `MockDml.INSERTED`
+-   `MockDml.PUBLISHED`
+-   `MockDml.UNDELETED`
+-   `MockDml.UPDATED`
+-   `MockDml.UPSERTED`

 Example:

 ```java
 @IsTest